TurboTurt1e/quest-submissions/README.md

 Since we are only able to read data from a script, we cannot save something to our account storage inside of a script.

 5) Explain why I couldn't save something to your account.
-Since you have not been granted permission, you cannot save something to my account.
+Save means that we are saving someting to the /storage/ path.
+Also, since you have not been granted permission, you cannot save something to my account.

 6) Define a contract that returns a resource that has at least 1 field in it.
 Then, write 2 transactions: